vindia/resume/resume.md

 ### Contact
 You can find me on [twitter][tw] and [LinkedIn][li], but I'd prefer if you would just send me an [e-mail][mail].

+If you're more the calling type of person, you can book also [book a 30-min call][calendly] with me.

 [mail]: mailto:vincent@vincentoord.nl
 [li]: https://nl.linkedin.com/in/vincentoord
 [tw]: https://twitter.com/vindia